boppreh/feeder/README.md

 - uses very stupid regexes to parse the feeds

-- `read.txt` can get large (I'll add automatic trimming later on)

 - if you miss an item and it falls off the feed list, it's lost for good

-- takes a moment to fetch all feeds
+- takes a moment to fetch all feeds (but does so in parallel)

 - no preview, opens everything regardless of your opinion